betcorg/openai-agents/README.md

         user: '1234',
     },
     /*
-     If storage is enabled tou can override your initial history configurations for each request.
+     If storage is enabled you can override your initial history configurations for each request.
     */
     history: {